FreunzWa/FW_sync/medicine/psychiatry/mental_health_act.md

             - if there is not, then the decision is revoked
     + outpatient setting
 - TTO
-    + after AO assessment, psych determines whether psych illness present, and if they need compulsory treatment to prvent harm to self/ others
+    + after AO assessment, an authorised consultant psychiatrist determines whether psych illness present, and if they need compulsory treatment to prvent harm to self/ others
-    + within 28 days, there is a mental health tribunal hearing. if the tribunal is satisfied that the patient needs to be treated involuntarily - then on a treatemnt order for 6-12 months
+    + within 28 days, there is a mental health tribunal hearing. if the tribunal is satisfied that the patient needs to be treated involuntarily - then on a treatemnt order for 6-12 months (depending on if CTO or ITO)
     + Forms of TTO:
-        * Inpatient (must be inpatient if the patient must be detained)
+        * Inpatient (must be inpatient if the patient must be detained) - the TO lasts 6 months
-        * Community (if the psych believes the treatment can be adequately given in the community)
+        * Community (if the psych believes the treatment can be adequately given in the community). the CTO can last up to 12 months
+    + important to not that the TO must be less than 3 months if the patient is yet to reach age of majority.
 - TO (Treatment order)
     + 6-12
     + at the end of this 12 months, if no improvement == renew treatment period